Criteria Definition Best Practices

 "Experience in sales BUT NOT as a Customer Success Representative."

-Option A: Include location in the candidate profile information to filter candidates based on location.
-In this case, location won’t affect the scoring.
+Option A: Include location in the candidate profile information to filter candidates without affecting the scoring.

 Option B: Include location as a criterion.
 In this case, location will impact the final score.